The 8 Best Office Pets And Why You Should Have One

 Bond Collective Welcomes Pets

-Bond Collective recognizes how much a furry friend can improve a work environment.
-They offer pet-friendly locations and common areas where your cats and dogs can enjoy the workday just like you.
+Bond Collective recognizes how much a furry — and not-so-furry — friend can improve a work environment.
+They offer pet-friendly locations and common areas where your cats, dogs, and other four-legged companions can enjoy the workday just like you.

 This is in addition to the many other industry-leading amenities that Bond Collective offers, including: